Controlled Substance Prescribing in Florida

 Controlled Substance Prescribing for PODIATRISTS

-Safe & Effective Prescribing of Controlled Substances for PAs and ARNPs
+Safe & Effective Prescribing of Controlled Substances for PAs and APRNs

 To learn more about the crisis in Florida and how you can help, visit the FMA Opioid Resource Center.